 Ryanair’s Minsk Diversion — An Unexpected Case

 We’ve all probably heard the news about the incident regarding flight FR4978 on Sunday, May 23rd, from the airline Ryanair.
-The flight whose original destination was from Athens (ATH) to Vilnius (VNO) had an unexpected diversion to Minsk (MSQ) for reasons that are not yet entirely clarified.
+Unfortunately, the flight whose original destination was from Athens (ATH) to Vilnius (VNO) had an unexpected diversion to Minsk (MSQ) for reasons that are not yet entirely clarified.
 In this case, we will not discuss the possible explanations of the incident, but we will focus on the airlines’ and airports’ impact following the event.

 As we probably have seen on the news, many governments and airlines have decided to cancel all flights flying to Belarus or not passing through the airspace.
 Once again, situations like a political crisis, if we could call it like this, require data availability to improve decision-making quickly, either for airlines or passengers to reconsider their travel plans.

 Spotlight on Minsk Airport Arrivals

 To understand the impact of situations like the diverted Ryanair flight on the operations, we have decided to track the operations from and to Minsk Airport from Thursday, May 20th, three days before the incident, until Friday, May 28th, five days after the incident.

 The first evaluation focused on flight arrivals.
 We have tracked with a public source the following flight status: scheduled, arrived, canceled, diverted, and unknown.
 Unknown means the flights have insufficient data and, therefore, for our analysis, is assumed as not operated.
 Based on this data, we have obtained the following KPIs:

 - Actual Arrivals Rate: Percentage of arrived flights from all scheduled flights to arrive at Minsk Airport.

 - Canceled Arrivals Rate: Percentage of canceled arrival flights from all scheduled arrivals.